-The matrix of vulnerabilities helps identify where climate mitigation efforts can be directed in the city.
-Issues such as infrastructure maintenance, infrastructure disruption, crop loss, human health, and air quality impacts are areas of high concern.
 The effects of climate change are more severely felt by vulnerable populations, including the elderly, people with disabilities, and those in poverty, They are more vulnerable because of their limited capacity to cope with extreme events and disruptions.
 The impacts of climate change pose serious risks to social and economic equity, as well as the Rochester community's ongoing efforts to reduce poverty.